| Strategy | What it does for Codex | Default | Customer-traffic average |

 | Tool Result | Trims tool-call outputs (file reads, shell commands, search results) before they reach the model.
 Lossless. | ✅ on | −19% |

-| Tool Surface (alpha) | Drops MCP servers, skills, and tools irrelevant to the current task before the request hits the model. | ⚠️ opt-in | ~−25% projected |
+| Tool Surface | Drops MCP servers irrelevant to the current task via a virtual MCP that routes to the correct server. | ⚠️ opt-in | ~−25% projected |

 | Output | Reduces verbosity of model responses without losing technical content.
 Same answer, fewer tokens. | ⚪ opt-in | −6.5% when enabled |